-College Algebra (MATH 121) or equivalent, & at least one calculus course are required.
+\\ College Algebra (MATH 121) or equivalent, & at least one calculus course are required.
 Entering students who are unprepared to enroll in MATH121 or equivalent may require extra time to graduate.

-- Program Electives are to be selected with the approval of the student's academic advisor from the following disciplines: ACHP, AREA, ASTR, AUTO, CHEM, CITA, CONS, ENGS, ESCI, TMMA, GEOL, GMMD, MFGT, MATH, MSPT, PHYS, and SOET. - Student Learning Outcomes can be found at www. canton.edu/csoet/general.html.
+\\\ Program Electives are to be selected with the approval of the student's academic advisor from the following disciplines: ACHP, AREA, ASTR, AUTO, CHEM, CITA, CONS, ENGS, ESCI, TMMA, GEOL, GMMD, MECH, MFGT, MATH, MSPT, PHYS, and SOET.